• Skip to main content

 Information about the trial will be provided in a printed or digital document called an informed consent form.
 You can take as much time as you need before deciding.
 It is very important to understand a clinical trial and to be comfortable with what is planned to happen before you agree to participate.

-Myth: I can join any trial.
+Myth: I can join any lupus trial I want.

 Fact: Each clinical trial has a list of requirements about who can be in the trial.